 To do the actual workout, you may need something like a treadmill or stationary bike.
 But you can do intervals on a running track or with calisthenics, such as burpees and high knees.

 Put your heart monitor on and perform some type of light exercise to get your heart rate above 90 bpm as a warm up.
 You'll then being your interval workout, for sprint intervals, for example, you might run one lap around the track at full speed followed by another lap at a recovery pace.
 Go for 20 to 30 minutes total -- depending on your stamina and the time you have to commit to exercise.
 Complete your interval training and turn your heart rate recorder off.

-The calorie expenditure formulas require your average heart rate during interval training in bpm and the duration of the session in minutes.
+The calorie expenditure formulas require your average heart rate during the interval training session in bpm and the duration of the session in minutes.
 They also require your age in years and your weight in pounds.

-The following equation from the Journal of Sports Sciences calculates the calorie expenditure for women: Calories = [(0.074 x Age) + (0.4472 x Heart Rate) – (0.05741 x Weight) – 20.4022] x Time / 4.184.
+Calories = [(0.074 x Age) + (0.4472 x Heart Rate) – (0.05741 x Weight) – 20.4022] x Time / 4.184.

-Men use the following equation: Calories = [(0.2017 x Age) + (0.6309 x Heart Rate) – (0.09036 x Weight) – 55.0969] x Time / 4.184.
+Calories = [(0.2017 x Age) + (0.6309 x Heart Rate) – (0.09036 x Weight) – 55.0969] x Time / 4.184.